yschoe/kang-ab2025-suppl/README.md

 In each folder, the the file suffix indicates the fitness criteria used: ER/ERT/R/RT.

-The md5sum is shown in the first column so that these files can serve a archival purpose.
+The md5sum is shown in the first column so that these files can serve an archival purpose.

 ```
 606b53870cfc04b3b69b84c3eacad8c0 delayed-task/failed/Fail cases - ER.mp4